Category

 I was the luckiest man alive.

-Once, I was shot out of a canon,
+Once, I was shot out of a cannon,

 I landed on the moon,